 What Sample Size Do I Need? with R

 Choosing an appropriate sample size is a common problem and should be given due consideration in any research proposal, as an inadequate sample size invariably leads to wasted resources.
-Hence object sample size determination is increasingly requested by regulatory authorities in a number of disciplines.
+Hence objective sample size determination is increasingly requested by regulatory authorities in a number of disciplines.

-This course aims to give a practical introduction to sample size determination, or power calculations, in the context of some commonly used significance tests.
+This course aims to give a practical introduction to sample size determination, or power calculations, in the context of some commonly used hypothesis tests.
 Examples from a scientific background will be used to highlight the problems associated with sample size determination, and suggest potential solutions.
 Practical work will be based around the free statistical software R; see https://www.r-project.org/.
 Formulae and algebraic notation will be kept to a minimum.

 Who Should Attend?

 Scientists and related who need to address the problem of sample size determination or power calculations in planning a study.
-Participants will be assumed to have a working knowledge of sampling distributions, confidence intervals and significance tests for both means and proportions.
+Participants will be assumed to have a working knowledge of sampling distributions, confidence intervals and hypothesis tests for both means and proportions.

 No previous experience of the R software is required.